 Rate limiting means the technical challenges of using traditional source-based IPv4 rate limiting methods in IPv6 networks.

 The current WHOIS, allows public access to registration data with limited, if any, authentication protocols.
-It is debated if greater controls to WHOIS should be implemented.
+It is debated if greater controls to WHOIS should be implemented or not.
 Authentication protocols could benefit in managing who has access to the data, allow auditing of the access and enable segmentation of audience and data.
 There is an inherent cost of enforcing an authentication framework to manage the access controls and risk legitimate access to be hindered.
 This section of the WHOIS Technical Survey set out to define an authentication framework for WHOIS service that is able to accommodate anonymous access as well as verification of identities using a range of authentication methods and credential services, per Requirement #8.1.